cker94/impatience/README.md

 # impatience
-Klondike Solitair solver written in Go.
+In the making: Klondike Solitair solver written in Go.